Blockchain technology has introduced new methods of thinking about asset security and stores of value. Let’s look at a few instances of what we mean.

 This allows developers to create NFTs and track them using Cadence.
 Furthermore, Cadence is easy to read and has fewer runtime errors.
 It also allows developers to include pre and post-conditions when running functions.

 Accordingly, this makes Cadence easier to learn and audit.
-And most importantly, it makes creating artifacts for Flow more efficient.
+And most importantly, it makes creating artefacts for Flow more efficient.

 Dapper Labs recommends tools for developers.
 These tools help developers begin working on the blockchain.